HUMAN ZOO DENMARK – ARE WE REALLY DONE WITH IT?

 remigration.
 It also shows up in places like the Kærshovedgård departure centre

-, where rejected asylum seekers and people without a clear future in the country are
+in Denmark, where rejected asylum seekers and people without a clear future in the country are

 kept in a remote, highly controlled environment.
 They are not exhibited like in 1905 – if anything, they